GÄRSTHORN

 Directions

-From the Salwald restaurant, climb up via the Sättle to Alpe Brischeru.
-Alternatively, you can also choose the route via Horumatte.
-At the last huts of Brischeru, the path branches off to the left and leads up to Chiematte and on to Gärsthalte.
-You have now left the tree line behind you and the path is marked blue and white from Brischeru (mountain hiking trail).
-Follow the trail markings across the grassy meadows to the cross at "Gämscherlibiel".
-From there, the path becomes increasingly stony and climbs steadily up to the summit cross.
-The panorama from the top makes up for every drop of sweat.
+From the Salwald restaurant, you ascend over the Sättli to the Alpe Brischeru.
+Alternatively, you can also take the path via the Horumatte.
+At the last huts of Brischeru, the path branches off to the left and leads up to the Chiematte and further to the Gärsthalte.
+You have now left the tree line behind you, and the path from Brischeru is marked blue and white (mountain trail).
+Follow the trail markings over the grassy meadows to the cross at "Gämscherlibiel."
+From there, the path becomes increasingly rocky and steadily rises up to the summit cross.
+The panorama from above compensates for every drop of sweat.

 The descent follows the same route.
-Alternatively, you can descend from Alpe Brischeru via Horumatte to the Salwald restaurant.
-The path leads past the chapel on the Brischeru and is well signposted.
+As an alternative, you can descend from Alpe Brischeru via the Horumatte to the Salwald restaurant.
+This path passes the chapel at Brischeru and is well signposted.

-The hike can of course also be started in Mund (busstop).
-The walking time is then extended by approx. 2:15 hours.
+The hike can also of course be started in Mund (post bus stop).
+The hiking time is extended by approximately 2 hours and 15 minutes.

 Tour information